helloturbine/turbine-docs/docs/records/purchase_orders.md

 ## How to add other charges to a PO

-1. Scroll to the bottom of a PO and select the "Add Charge" button.
+1. Navigate to the bottom of the Purchase Order (PO) and locate the "Add Charge" button.

+2. Click on the "Add Charge" button.

-2. Enter the Name, Charge, Type, and Allocation and hit the "Add" button.
+3. Fill in the required details, including the Name, Charge, Type, and Allocation for the additional charge.

+4. Once all details are entered, hit the "Add" button.

 ![Creating a PO GIF](../../static/img/po_other_charges.gif)